Cumorah overview

 The pursuit of clarity, charity and understanding leads us to review the relevant facts, assumptions, inferences and theories so everyone can clearly understand the alternatives in a spirit of charity.

-The historical record indicates that Joseph Smith, Jr., first learned the name and location of Cumorah in September 1823 when Moroni first visited him.
+The historical record indicates that Joseph Smith, Jr., learned the name and location of Cumorah in September 1823 when Moroni first visited him (see citations below).
 From that moment through the lifetime of Joseph Smith and his contemporaries, there was no question about the location of Cumorah/Ramah.
 It was the same hill in western New York from which Joseph obtained the ancient plates--the record of the Nephites--that he translated into English in 1829.
+The New York Cumorah was regularly taught by Joseph's successors in Church leadership.

-Nevertheless, LDS scholars who continue to teach M2C explicitly reject the teachings of the prophets about the New York Cumorah, rationalizing that the prophets were merely expressing their own opinions based on incorrect and ignorant speculation.
+Those who promote M2C necessarily reject the teachings of all those who affirmed the New York Cumorah, including an explicit, unambiguous declaration by Oliver Cowdery.
+This includes some faithful scholars as well as critics who disbelieve everything Joseph and Oliver claimed.
+These scholars explicitly reject the teachings of the prophets about the New York Cumorah, rationalizing that the prophets were merely expressing their own opinions based on incorrect and ignorant speculation.

 This article summarizes some of the historical evidence regarding Cumorah/Ramah.